 Some Warhammer players will do this often either by having a couple high value targets for the enemy so they could focus their all their attention against it instead of the real threat until it was close enough to do some damage.

 Others send in fast cavalry or flying units to get just close enough to Night Goblins so they release their fanatics or units with frenzy in general and send them on a wild goose chase.
 Cue Benny Hill theme.

-In Warhammer 40,000, this is a well known tactic called a Distraction Carnifex, named after the Tyranid living siege engine, where you wave a big nasty thing in an opponent's face while the much more deadly but lower profile units do their job, ex: a possessed chaos vindicator goes full speed towards the enemy while some predators sit back and eat your opponent's tanks with their Lascannons.
+In Warhammer 40,000, this is a well known psychological tactic called a Distraction Carnifex, named after the Tyranid living siege engine, where you wave a very scary model in an opponent's face while the much more deadly but lower profile units do their job, ex: a Possessed Chaos Vindicator goes full speed towards the enemy with their BFG while some Predators sit back and eat your opponent's tanks with their Lascannons.

 Parodied in Munchkin with the Duck of Doom.
 "You should know better than to pick up a duck in a dungeon."